 It is often only when our health begins to suffer and our body starts to send out alarm signals forcing us to slow down, that we truly begin to focus on ourselves.

-However, by making sometime for yourself every day, to eat healthily, exercise and focus on your inner wellbeing, you will ultimately reduce your risk of developing a variety of serious health conditions.
-Not only will this benefit your health long-term, but by spending time on you, you will be ensuring that you continue to be there for those you love for years to come.
+However, by making time for yourself every day, to eat healthily, exercise and focus on your inner wellbeing, you will ultimately reduce your risk of developing a variety of serious health conditions.
+Not only will this benefit your health long-term, but by spending time on you, you ensure that you continue to be there for those you love for years to come.

 Osteopathic practice aims to support the optimal environment for health in those we treat by providing health guidance, manual therapy and exercise advice, tailored to the individual needs of those under our care.
 The following articles, written by osteopaths provide advice, guidance and tips on how by making just a few changes, you too can reap the rewards of a healthier lifestyle.

-We will be updating the information on these pages regularly.
-We would welcome suggestions on content that you would find useful from our osteopaths to support your health.
-Contact the communications team at comms@iOsteopathy.org
+We update information on these pages regularly and would welcome suggestions on content that you would find useful from our osteopaths to support your health.
+Contact us at comms@iOsteopathy.org

 We all know that keeping active is good for our bodies, our minds and has many benefits.
 Not sure where to start?
 Read advice from our osteopath on how much physical activity you should be aiming for, how to get started or become more active, and about the positive influence that physical activity can have on your health.